 How do you podcast?
 Many podcasters run their shows only to find themselves failing after 5 or so episodes.
-With hundreds of thousands of podcasts around the world, only a number are still active.
+With speed dating enfield ct around the world, only a number are still active.
 It’s easy to start but difficult to continue.

 There are various reasons for failure.
 Among them is not providing value to listeners.
 Here’s How to Add Value to Your Podcast Listeners.
 Learn why adding value is important, and understand how you can succeed.

 In any kind of endeavor, adding value has always been an effective way of adding and keeping people.
 It makes people know they are important.
 It makes them FEEL they matter.

 Podcasters can have different reasons for starting a show.
 In the end, however, what matters most is the people who listen to them.

 You can setup a channel and release as many episodes as you possibly could, but without listeners your show will be left to no value.
 It will be like a bell ringing in a vast desert.

 There’s a saying that goes, “If your presence can’t add value to my life, your absence will make no difference.”
 Start your podcast not only because you wanted to, but also because it will benefit others.
 Start with a goal and leave with a difference.

 Podcast listeners are like product or service customers.
 They tune in because they know you have something to offer.

 The thing is…

 Listeners have a ethical non-monogamy dating site.
 And, your relationship with them has an influence over what you get as podcaster.
 It isn’t all about monetary gain.